homieiot/convention/convention.md

 As soon as a device starts to publish any Homie related topic, it MUST finish with all topics within a timeframe of 500ms.
-Controllers should assume an empty string for topics values not received within this timeframe.
+Controllers should assume the default for topic values not received within this timeframe.

 ## Topology